duzcoder/manage-landingPage/README.md

 ## Getting Started

-To get started with "Manage," follow these steps:
+To check "Manage," follow these links:

  **Visit Website**:
  https://shorturl.at/3U3rV